 You can find backers for any and all of these horses.
 The biggest lesson seems to be how every pundit sweeps aside what has been happening for many months, and seizes on the "market message" from a few days as confirmation for his own preferred theory.

-I have some additional ideas on other themes to follow in the week ahead.
-I'll report on those in the conclusion.
-First, let us do our regular update of last week's news and data.
+As always, I have some thoughts that I will share in the conclusion.
+First, let us do our regular update of the last week's news and data.
 Readers, especially those new to this series, will benefit from reading the background information.

 Last Week's Data